tobiapoppi/CVCS_project_DeepFake/README.md

 # Deep Learning for DeepFake Creation and Detection
 Project for the exam "Computer Vision and Cognitive Systems"

-This is a project for DeepFakes Detection, and we implemented several computer vision techniques in order to do this task.
+This is a project for DeepFakes Detection, and we implemented several computer vision techniques in order to perform this task.

 ![alt text](images/2.png)